Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 The @cref{Battle.QSimulation.Player,BattlePlayerMovementController} contains the primary @cref{Battle.QSimulation.Player.BattlePlayerMovementController,UpdateMovement} method which handles **Player** movement, and is called by [{BattlePlayerQSystem}](#page-concepts-player-simulation-playerqsystem).
-Also contains individual helper methods for moving and rotating **Players**, which can be used by other scripts.
+Also contains individual helper methods for moving and rotating [{Player Character Entities}](#page-concepts-player-character-entity), which can be used by other scripts.

 <br/>